 An Amish commentator describing the move from Kentucky to NC explains that “it seemed many local people had gone to Pennsylvania to ‘Amish Country’, and were quite enthused about Amish moving into the area.”
 He goes on to describe the warm welcome offered by locals happy at the prospect of Plain neighbors–apparently a common sentiment, as recent reportage about new Colorado and Maine Amish communities has suggested.

-A decade after the settlement’s founding, the Union Grove group gave birth to the experimental, and now-defunct community of Yanceyville, NC.
+Today, a quarter-century later, Union Grove remains a single church district in size.
+But a decade after the settlement’s founding, families from Union Grove created the experimental, and now-defunct community of Yanceyville, NC.

 The Yanceyville community, existing from 1994 to 2001, was a rather unique one.
-What set Yanceyville apart was the fact that it was a bilingual community, and one inclined to accomodate those wishing to join the Amish.
+What set Yanceyville apart was the fact that it was a bilingual community, and one inclined to accommodate those wishing to join the Amish.
 In fact, it was started by six families from Union Grove described as having “a desire to help some of the many seeking families.”

 And such was the case, as a number of individuals of non-Plain background ended up joining this community, and even comprised half the member families at one point.
 Preaching at Yanceyville was in English, dress was plain, and the horse and buggy was used.
 But apparently due to the influence of an outside church, this community soon ceased to exist as an Amish settlement, and was followed by a short-lived Beachy church.